Review of The Secret Girl by C.M. Stunich

 I’m not usually a huge fan of books where the main character pretends to be someone they’re not.
 However, in the case of The Secret Girl, all my previous opinions flew out the window.
 Color me surprised.

-Charlotte Carson is forced to move to Connecticut when her father receives a position as headmaster of Adamson All-Boys Academy.
-The board plans to modernize the academy by allowing girls in and they want to use Charlotte as the guinea pig.
-However, who wants to be the only girl at an all-boys school?
-Well, I guess some people would like that, but Charlotte would prefer not to be the only girl.
-We can all guess what that means.
+Charlotte Carson is uprooted from her home and forced to move to Connecticut when her father takes a position as the headmaster of Adamson All-Boys Academy.
+The board’s plan is to modernize the academy by admitting girls – and Charlotte is to be the guinea pig.
+Who would want to be the only girl in an all-boys school?
+Well, apparently not Charlotte.

 My Thoughts